droe-lang/droe-lang.github.io/src/guide/index.md

 ## Language Philosophy

-Roelang follows several key principles:
+Roe follows several key principles:

 ### Declarative First
 Code should describe *what* you want to happen, not *how* to make it happen.
 This makes programs easier to read, understand, and maintain.